cbg-ethz/V-pipe/docs/tutorials/tutorial_cowwid.md

 sample1	2021-11-18	251	v41
 ```

-Depicting that our raw fastq files were generated according to the ARTIC V4.1 nCov-2019 primers.
+Note that `samples.tsv` contains the read length in the third column and the protocol used for PCR amplification and sequencing in the fourth column.
+The identifier `v41` depicts that our raw fastq files were generated according to the ARTIC V4.1 nCov-2019 primers.
 The required information for this primer set is part of the V-pipe repository, and can be found in [resources/sars-cov2/primers/v41](https://github.com/cbg-ethz/V-pipe/tree/master/resources/sars-cov-2/primers/v41).
-Because it is part of the V-pipe repository, we can specify the protocol in the fourth column of `samples.tsv` as `v41`.

 ### Prepare Variant of Concern (VOC) data